camel-k-integration-workshop/camel-k-integration-workshop.github.io/content/_index.md

 # Camel K Workshop

 ## What is it about
 This workshop aims to help gain your first hands-on experience with Camel K and the important concepts such as Kamelets, KameletBindings and Knative.

+It requires admin access to an OpenShift Container Platform cluster to install the dependencies such as various operators.

+No previous knowledge of any programming language is mandatory, although recommended to understand YAML and Groovy code snippets we will be using.

+{{% notice tip %}}
+During the workshop, you are free to create integrations in any language supported by Camel.
+They can be found [here.](https://camel.apache.org/camel-k/1.8.x/languages/languages.html) They are not in scope of this course though.
+{{% /notice %}}

 ## Architecture overview